-Saturday 21st April saw the latest annual Record Store Day celebrated here in the UK, and around the world, with a raft of special limited edition vinyl and cd releases (and some tapes!) released especially for the event and available exclusively through participating independent stores.
-It’s now the busiest day of the year for those shops involved, read on to see if it was a success this year, and to read my suggestions on how to improve it.
+Saturday 21st April saw the latest annual Record Store Day celebrated here in the UK, and around the world.
+A raft of special limited edition vinyl and cd releases (and some tapes!) released especially for the event and available exclusively through participating independent stores.
+It’s now the busiest day of the year for those shops involved.
+Read on to see if it was a success this year, and to read my suggestions on how to improve it.

-Since it’s beginnings in the US in 2007, this annual event increases in scale and popularity each year, and this year saw over 400 seperate releases covering a wide range of bands, artists and genres.
+Since it’s beginnings in the US in 2007, this annual event increases in scale and popularity each year.
+This year saw over 400 seperate releases covering a wide range of bands, artists and genres.
 Coloured vinyl, shaped picture discs, box sets, 180 gram vinyl issues and exclusive tracks and cover versions.
 Something for everyone, you might say.

-For the second year running, I was working behind the counter for Record Store Day, at a shop called Sister Ray.
-Last year was a lot of fun, so I was really looking forward to this year’s event.
-We’d decided to open an hour earlier this year, at 8.00am, as we thought with such a large queue likely, we may as well get it moving sooner.
-In the run up to the 21st, it was evident that more people were discovering RSD for the first time, so we were probably going to be even busier.
+For the second year running, I worked behind the counter for Record Store Day, at a shop called Sister Ray.
+Last year was a lot of fun, so I really looked forward to this year’s event.
+We’d decided to open an hour earlier this year, at 8.00am.
+We thought with such a large queue likely, we may as well get it moving sooner.
+In the run up to the 21st, it was evident that more people had discovered RSD for the first time.
+Therefore we were going to be even busier.
 We had a lot of extra entertainment planned for the day instore, with a signing from Jim Kerr and Charlie Burchill of Simple Minds arranged, plus a live appearance by Billy Bragg with his trusty guitar.

 On top of that, there was of course a very long list of limted edition records.
-Many big names were available this year, Kate Bush, David Bowie, Gorillaz, Noel Gallagher, The Clash, Morrissey, The Arctic Monkeys, plus many other weird and wonderful items such as coloured vinyl pressings (limited to 1000 copies in total) of two LPs by the BBC Radiophonic Workshop.
+Many big names were available this year.
+Kate Bush, David Bowie, Gorillaz, Noel Gallagher, The Clash, Morrissey, The Arctic Monkeys, to name a few.
+Additionally many other weird and wonderful items such as coloured vinyl pressings (limited to 1000 copies) of two LPs by the BBC Radiophonic Workshop.
 The full list of what came out can be found here at the Record Store Day website.

 And when I got there the queue was unbelievable.
 Around the block, twice, what just seemed like a never ending line of eager vinyl collectors.
 To give you some idea, check out the video below made by Martin Goss posted on YouTube…